modenaxe/MuscleForceDirection/README.md

 # Overview

-The Muscle Force Direction plugin extends the functionalities of [OpenSim](https://simtk.org/projects/opensim/) by making convenient to extract the muscle lines of action.
+The Muscle Force Direction plugin extends the functionalities of [OpenSim](https://simtk.org/projects/opensim/) providing a straighforward interface to extract the muscle lines of action.
-It is provided as a C++ plugin that can be loaded through the main OpenSim user interface or called by MATLAB.
+The source code of the plugin is provided in the main repository and a dll that can be loaded through the main OpenSim user interface is available through the `Releases` tab.
-Leveraging the OpenSim Application Programming Interface (API) it is also provided as MATLAB toolbox.
+Leveraging the OpenSim Application Programming Interface (API), we also provide MATLAB scripts that replicate the plugin functionalities.

 # Background

-If you are using the internal forces estimated by musculoskeletal models as load sets in finite element models you find that you have few options:
+If you are using the internal forces estimated by musculoskeletal models as load sets in finite element models you find that you have few options to compute the direction of each force vector:
 1. use a PointKinematics analysis on the points of interest of your line of action, compute the force versor for the kinematic frame of interest
 2. use the PointForceDirection class and search for the segment of the muscle line of action that you are interested in.

-The MuscleForceDirection plugin (MFD plugin for short) tries to streamline this operations and make easier to extract muscle forces and apply them to finite element models.
+The `MuscleForceDirection plugin` (`MFD` plugin for short) tries to streamline this operations and make easier to extract muscle forces and apply them to finite element models.

 ![FE_workflow](https://github.com/modenaxe/MuscleForceDirection/blob/master/images/plugin_workflow.png)